50+ Non-Toy Gifts for Kids

 Non-toy Gifts Kids Can Wear

-Q for Quinn Socks – These organic socks from Q for Quinn are fun for kids to wear!
+These organic socks from Q for Quinn are fun for kids to wear and make great stocking stuffers!
 They are also seamless for kids who have sensory aversions to bumpy toes, and can be worn matched or mismatched.

 Q for Quinn makes Mommy & Me and Daddy & Me socks too!
 They also donate a meal to a child in need for every pair that is sold, which is pretty awesome.

-Aden + Anais Pajamas – If you’re familiar with Aden + Anais super soft swaddles, you can imagine how soft these pajamas are!
+If you’re familiar with Aden + Anais super soft swaddles, you can imagine how soft these A+A pajamas are!
 This print spells LOVE and I just LOVE when Aren and Rowen wear matching PJs!

 Books and Educational Gifts for Kids

-Personalized Book – Kids love reading books that feature them as the main character!
-Aren is getting this personalized book from UncommonGoods.
-Last year she got this big sister book and loves it too!
+Kids love reading books that feature them as the main character!
+Aren got this personalized book from UncommonGoods last year and still loves it.
+We also gave her this big sister book a few years ago and she loves it too!

-Photo Book – I have made personalized photo books for my kids and they are so much fun!
+I have made personalized photo books (like the one pictured above) for my kids and they are so much fun!
 These books can have any theme – a book of family members, a book of the child’s favorite toys, or memories from the year.

-Puzzles – We love handmade wooden name and alphabet puzzles from This & That Etc. (Read more about how we encourage reading at home.)
-My little kiddos also love simple puzzles from Melissa and Doug, while the big kids have enjoyed more challenging puzzles.
+We love these handmade wooden name and alphabet puzzles from This & That Etc. My little kiddos also loved simple peg puzzles from Melissa and Doug, but now enjoy these floor puzzles – while the big kids have enjoyed more challenging puzzles.

-Ancestry DNA Kit – We gave Kaiden the Ancestry DNA: Genetic Ethnicity + Traits Test for his 10th birthday.
+We gave Kaiden the Ancestry DNA: Genetic Ethnicity + Traits Test for his 10th birthday.
 He loved learning about where he was from, and the traits was pretty educational and fun too!
-Great for tweens and teens.
+Makes a really cool gift for tweens and teens.

 Non-toy Gifts for Kids’ Bedrooms